-I recently started as an assistant professor in the Department of Sociology at Pepperdine University received my Ph.D. in the Department of Sociology at the University of Notre Dame.
-My research focuses on the different ways that communities collectively organize and how their organizations shape, and are shaped by, structural inequality.
+I am an assistant professor in the Department of Sociology at Pepperdine University, where I started after receiving my Ph.D. in the Department of Sociology at the University of Notre Dame.
+My community-engaged research focuses on the different ways that communities collectively organize and how their organizations shape, and are shaped by, structural inequality.

 Areas of Research and Teaching Interest